 - draining any abscesses

-Examples of anti-TNF drugs include:
+Examples of anti-TNF agents include:

 - avoiding fizzy drinks

-- avoiding high-fiber foods, such as popcorn
+- avoiding high fiber foods, such as popcorn

-- drinking more liquid
+- drinking more liquids

 - eating small, frequent meals